by Ryan Dye, Melissa Cisneros–

 Pros and cons, checks and balances, benefits and disadvantages; there are two sides to the story of owning a pet while in college.

-While some students simply adopt a pet just to have one, other students like Carlie Sigle have different motivations.
+While some students simply adopt a pet just to have one, other students have different motivations.

-“Honestly, I was dealing with some depression and stuff like that,” Sigle said.
+“Honestly, I was dealing with some depression and stuff like that,” said Carlie, a college student.
 “There’s a lot of studies about how dogs can help with mental health and I’ve had dogs back home, so I know they do.
 So I decided to look for one to adopt.”

-While Sigle does not have her dog registered as an emotional support animal, many college campuses are beginning to experience a steep rise in applications to have animals as support mechanisms.
+While Carlie does not have her dog registered as an emotional support animal, many college campuses are beginning to experience a steep rise in applications to have animals as support mechanisms.